 The Glastir Woodland Creation Scheme

 Glastir is the Welsh Government’s sustainable land management scheme, through which financial support is offered to farmers and land managers.
-There are a number of different strands of the Glastir scheme, two of which are relevant to forestry: Glastir Advanced and Glastir Woodlands (covering Glastir Woodland Creation, Glastir Woodland Management and Glastir Woodland Restoration).
+There are a number of different strands of the Glastir scheme, two of which are relevant to forestry: Glastir Advanced and Glastir Woodlands (covering Glastir Woodland Creation and Glastir Woodland Restoration).
 Find out about Welsh Government’s Glastir Woodland scheme and our roles and responsibilities.

 Other woodland schemes